General Author Guidelines

 The paper will be published in J-Lalite after peer-reviewed process and decided “Accepted” by Editor.
 The final paper layout will be reproduced by Editorial Office of J-Lalite.
 The final paper layout in PDF type, known as “Uncorrected Proof” should be corrected by Author.
 The final corrected proof will be published first in “Article In Press” pre-issue.

-According to Engelmore and Morgan , manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Research Methods; Results and Discussion; Conclusions; and References.
-Manuscript document submitted to this journal (in one MS Word or PDF file) should be arranged as follow:
+Manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Research Method; Result and Discussion; Conclusion; and References.
+Manuscript document submitted to this journal (in one MS Word file) should be arranged as follow:

-- Bodytext of manuscript article (from Title to References, without tables and figures)
+- Body-text of manuscript article (from Title to References)

 - Figure Captions and Table Captions